G-1592/Neurogram/README.md

    Place file in the main project directory.

 3. ### Uploading the MRI data
+  This project was developed and tested using data from the **BraTS 2023 Adult Glioma (BraTS-GLI) dataset**.

+  The MRI data is not included in this repository.

+  Users must obtain the BraTS dataset from the official source and place all the files in the directory named "MRI Scans".

+# - Users must acknowledge and cite the BraTS dataset according to the dataset's citation requirements.

 4. ### Running the system
    Once the libraries and model files are installed: